hereishd/K8S-Cluster-From-Scratch/join-token-generation/readme.md

 ```
 $ kubectl cluster-info
 ```
-* Join some new Kubernetes Worker Node to your Cluster
+## Joining some new Kubernetes Worker Node to your Cluster

-The kubeadm join command is used to bootstrap a Kubernetes worker node or an additional control plane node, and join it to the cluster.
+The kubeadm 'join' command is used to bootstrap a Kubernetes worker node or an additional control plane node, and join it to the cluster.
 The command syntax for joining a worker node to cluster.
 <br/>
 The common flags required are ```--token``` and ```--discovery-token-ca-cert-hash```
 <br/>So our complete join command will have the format: